Brianspha/bounty/README.md

 been proposed.
 I can accept or reject the submitted work.
 Accepting proposed work will pay the submitter the deposited amount.
 As a bounty hunter, I can submit work to a bounty for review.

+Payment with an  ERC720 token is not fully tested use at own risk using public IFPS gateways is quite slow ive the projects uses a local ipfs node however to connect to a public gateway just run

+embark run infura --nodashboard instead of running the defualt